EOMMINHO/HangOnClient/README.md

 1. command "npm run build" will create a production build.
 2. Host the built folder with any static server. (e.g. Netlify)

+## Details

+1. Routing & importing basic dependencies are executed in ./src/index.js.
+2. The essential definitions for peer-to-peer connection are in ./src/utils/utils.js.
+3. All descriptions for React components are in ./src/components.